KxSystems/docs/docs/interfaces/prom/exporter/index.md

 ## Introduction

-Prometheus is free software which facilitates metric gathering, querying and alerting for a wealth of different 3rd party languages and applications.
+[Prometheus](https://prometheus.io/docs/instrumenting/exporters/) is free software which facilitates metric gathering, querying and alerting for a wealth of different 3rd party languages and applications.
 It also provides integration with Kubernetes for automatic discovery of supported applications.

-Visualization and querying can be done through its built in expression browser, or more commonly via Grafana.
+Visualization and querying can be done through its built in expression browser, or more commonly via [Grafana](https://grafana.com/).

 An environment being administrated or analyzed by Prometheus will be able to include current and past metrics exposed by kdb+.

 ### Use-cases

 The following are potential use cases for the interface, this is by no means an exhaustive list

-- Effects from version upgrades (e.g. performance before/after changes)
+- Effects from version upgrades (e.g. performance before/after changes).
-- Alerts when your that a licence may be due to expire
+- Alerts when your that a licence may be due to expire.
-- Bad use of symbol types within an instance
+- Bad use of symbol types within an instance.

 ### kdb+/Prometheus-Exporter integration